Firad56A/pokemon-data-engineering-task/README.md

 * **Ranking Calculations**: Pandas DataFrames for flexibility, readability, and performance.
 * **Database Integration**: SQLite for ease of setup and data manipulation.

-### Troubleshooting Strategies

-* **Data verification**: Frequent use of pandas `.info()` and `.head()` methods to inspect data.
-* **SQL debugging**: Executed incremental queries to isolate and resolve errors.
-* **Streamlit dashboard**: Continuous verification by running `streamlit run pokemon_dashboard.py` to ensure interactive elements worked as intended.

-### Optimizations for Production

-* Replace SQLite with more robust database solutions like PostgreSQL for better performance in production.
-* Enhance caching strategies for dashboard queries.
-* Implement automated tests and CI/CD pipeline for continuous validation and deployment.

 ---